robloxarchives/awesome-rocket-league/README.md

 These repositories are listed **only for educational and research purposes** to help the community understand how cheats/bots are built and to aid in detection/defense.
 **Do not** use them to gain unfair advantages — this violates Rocket League’s Terms of Service and can result in bans.

-- [RLBot/RLBot](https://github.com/RLBot/RLBot) — Legitimate bot-building framework widely used for AI tournaments.
+- [RLBot/RLBot](https://github.com/RLBot/RLBot) ([Discord](https://discord.gg/rlbot)) — Legitimate bot-building framework widely used for AI tournaments.
 - [example-user/rl-bot-demo](https://github.com/example-user/rl-bot-demo) — Educational bot demo (archived).
-- [example-user/rl-cheat-research](https://github.com/example-user/rl-cheat-research) — Research-only repo exploring packet injection techniques.
+- [example-user/rl-cheat-research](https://github.com/example-user/rl-cheat-research) ([Discord Invite](https://discord.gg/example)) — Research-only repo exploring packet injection techniques.

 ---